billpg/HashBack/README.md

 ```

 The code calculates the verification hash from this JSON using the process outlined above.
 The result of hashing the above example request is:
-- "G1OwGvkBVSSBlTLzuQeWmq6cK1WrW/o8JNaEZPL5h9c="<!--CASE_STUDY_HASH-->
+- `G1OwGvkBVSSBlTLzuQeWmq6cK1WrW/o8JNaEZPL5h9c=`<!--CASE_STUDY_HASH-->

-The hash is saved as a text file to her web file server using the random filename selected earlier.
+The hash is saved as a text file to her web server using the random filename selected earlier.
 With this in place, the POST request can be sent to the SAAS API.
 The HTTP client library used to make the POST request will perform the necessary TLS handshake as part of making the connection.

 ## Checking the request
 The SAAS website receives this request and validates the request body, performing the following checks: